Keyboard shortcuts

 A foundational idea to recognize and understand.

-At the agentic level, the model is the foundation everything else rests on.
-A model (specifically, a large language model or LLM) is the inference engine that powers agents, coding assistants, and every other agentic workflow.
+A model is a large language model (LLM): the inference engine that powers agents, coding assistants, and every other agentic workflow.
 When you interact with an AI coding assistant, the model is the part that reads your prompt, processes it within a context window, and produces a response.

-Understanding what a model is and isn’t helps you work with it effectively.
-A model isn’t a database, a search engine, or a compiler.
-At its foundation, it’s a neural network trained on vast amounts of text and code that has learned statistical patterns in language.
-But that undersells what modern models actually do.
-Frontier models decompose multi-step problems, plan solutions, self-correct when they notice errors, and generate working code for tasks they’ve never seen expressed in exactly that form.
+At its foundation, a model is a neural network trained on vast amounts of text and code that has learned statistical patterns in language.
+That description undersells what modern models actually do.
+Frontier models decompose multi-step problems, plan solutions, self-correct when they notice errors, and generate working code for tasks they haven’t seen expressed in exactly that form.
 The “just predicts the next word” framing is like saying a chess engine “just evaluates board positions.”
 Technically accurate, practically misleading.

 Models are stateless between calls.
 Each request starts fresh.
 The model doesn’t remember your last conversation unless previous context is explicitly included.
 This is why instruction files and memory patterns exist.